Subject:

 “Injunctive

-relief” is still available even a laches defense is established. |
+relief” is still available even a laches defense is established. | The elements supporting EE were in genuine dispute so

 that the district court’s granting SJ motion was not correct. Ø